Skip to main content

 About the White Sucker

 The White Sucker is one of the most recognizable freshwater species in North American waters, classified scientifically as <em>Catostomus commersonii</em>.
-It belongs to the Sucker group, most commonly found in streams, lakes environments.
+It belongs to the Suckers group, most commonly found in rivers, streams environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range

-Primary habitat: Streams, Lakes.
+Primary habitat: Rivers, Streams.

 The White Sucker thrives across a wide range of freshwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.